HTMS Maeklong: HTMS Maeklong Museum

-Later, King Bhumibol Adulyadej asked the Royal Thai Navy that should preserve the old warships and make them into a museum of military history to disseminate knowledge to the public.
-Therefore, in the auspicious occasion of King Bhumibol will ascend the throne for the 50th year in 1996, the Royal Thai Navy built the Thai Warship Museum in honour of the Golden Jubilee Year of King Bhumibol by conserving the Mae Klong Luang boat and creating a warship museum in the navy's outdoor museum project.
+Later, King Bhumibol Adulyadej asked the Royal Thai Navy about preserving old warships and turning them into a museum of military history to disseminate knowledge to the public.
+Therefore, in the auspicious occasion of King Bhumibol's 50th anniversary of his ascension to the throne in 1996, the Royal Thai Navy built the Thai Warship Museum in honor of his Golden Jubilee by conserving HTMS Mae Klong and made her a museum ship in the navy's outdoor museum project at Chulachomklao Fort in Phra Samut Chedi District, Samut Prakan Province.